-In addition to items that are measured at fair value on a recurring basis, we have assets and liabilities that are measured, from time-to-time, at fair value on a nonrecurring basis, such as for long-lived asset impairment purposes.
-In these cases, fair value may be based on estimated cash flows discounted at a risk-adjusted rate of interest by using Level 2 inputs.
-For our real estate, we may use a market approach using Level 2 inputs, whereby we will divide the expected net operating income (i.e. rent revenue less expenses, if any) of the facility by a market capitalization rate.
+In addition to items that are measured at fair value on a recurring basis, we have assets and liabilities that are measured, from time-to-time, at fair value on a nonrecurring basis, such as for long-lived asset impairment purposes and for certain equity investments without a readily determinable fair value.
+For long-lived asset impairment purposes, fair value may be based on estimated cash flows discounted at a risk-adjusted rate of interest by using Level 2 inputs, or for our real estate, we may use a market approach using Level 2 inputs, whereby we will divide the expected net operating income (i.e. rent revenue less expenses, if any) of the facility by a market capitalization rate.
+For our investment in Swiss Medical Network (which does not have a readily determinable fair value), we marked our investment to fair value in the 2023 third quarter (resulting in a CHF 20 million favorable adjustment) based on the price paid by a new investor in the same security.